Skip to main content

 Clean up model history data

-Over time, the database can grow in size due to a growing list of deleted and archived models and branches, and their history data.
+Over time, the database can increase in size due to a growing list of deleted and archived models and branches, and their history data.
 To prevent problems with storage, backup, and restoration, you can clean up the history data.

 To clean up these history data manually: